 An ancient Hawaiian deity, Pele is the Fire Goddess of Hawaii, ruler of fire, lightning, volcanoes, wind, and creator of all the Hawaiian Islands.

-Discover Puna Hawaii
+Discover The Puna District

-Nestled comfortably between the Pacific Ocean and a pair of stunning active volcanoes, Puna Hawaii has long held a position of great importance for both Hawaiian history and its economy.
+Nestled comfortably between the Pacific Ocean and a pair of stunning active volcanoes, the Puna District of Hawaii has long held a position of great importance for both Hawaiian history and its economy.
 A rugged and beautiful place to visit, Puna offers a unique reprieve from the tourism-heavy regions found elsewhere in Hawaii.
 Locals like artists, organic farmers, and off-grid enthusiasts call the region home, attracted to the solitude and close-knit community that comes naturally with this rugged area.

 Activities in Puna Hawaii